-- Add the dry ingredients to the yeast, salt and water mixture all at once, stir thoroughly.
-Place the lid on with a hole in it, or leave one side of the lid slightly opened.
-Allow the dough to rest and rise for one hour.
+Add the dry ingredients to the yeast, salt and water mixture all at once, stir thoroughly.
+Place the lid on with a hole in it, or leave one side of the lid slightly.
+Allow the dough to rest and rise for 1 hour.
 Next, follow my steps for developing gluten naturally. (link below recipe)

 - With wet hands, take about 1/3 of the dough.
-Shape and place the dough on a baking sheet lined with parchment paper that's been sprinkled with corn meal, or in a greased loaf pan.
+Shape and place the dough on a baking sheet lined with parchment paper that's been sprinkled with, or in a greased loaf pan.

-- Bake in a preheated 400 degrees F oven for 30-40 minutes, or until golden brown and the bread sounds hollow when tapped.
+Bake in a preheated oven for 30-40 minutes, or until golden brown and the bread sounds hollow when tapped.
 Remove from oven and cool completely on a wire rack before cutting.

 The lid from the Cambro container fits most metal Kitchen Aid mixing bowls.
 So, if you're using a Kitchen Aid mixer with the dough hook, just snap on the lid from the Cambro container.
 Yay!